vgmstream/vgmstream/doc/BUILD.md

 The following project modifications are required:
 - For *foobar2000_ATL_helpers* add *../../../WTL/Include* to the compilers's *additional includes*

 FDK-AAC/QAAC can be enabled adding *VGM_USE_MP4V2* and *VGM_USE_FDKAAC* in the compiler/linker options and the project dependencies, otherwise FFmpeg is used instead to support .mp4.
-Support is limited so FFmpeg is recommended.
+FDK-AAC Support is limited so FFmpeg is recommended.

 You can also manually use the command line to compile with MSBuild, if you don't want to touch the .vcxproj files, register VS after trial, get PowerShell dependencies for the build script, or only have VC++/MSBuild tools.